 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares.
-If the underwriters exercise their option to purchase additional shares in full, our existing stockholders would own % of the total number of shares of our common stock outstanding upon the completion of this offering.
+If the underwriters exercise their option to purchase additional shares in full, our existing stockholders would own 71.7% and our new investors would own 28.3% of the total number of shares of our common stock outstanding upon the completion of this offering.